Bruno-Mafra/Bruno-Mafra/README.md

    - 🌇 Living in São Bernardo do Campo, São Paulo

-   - 🔭 I’m currently working as a tech intern at @Descomplica
+   - 🔭 I’m currently working as a Junior Developer at @Descomplica

    - 🌱 I’m currently studying computer science at UFABC